A secret’s worth depends on the people from whom it must be kept. ― Carlos Ruiz Zafón, The Shadow of the Wind

 This incredible school has a thrift shop and café that supports their mission.
-It is our favorite place on a rainy day to buy books and puzzles at the gift shop and then tuck into a corner booth with a hot sticky bun and steaming cup of coffee.
+It is our favorite place on a rainy day to buy books and puzzles at the gift shop and then tuck into a corner booth with a hot sticky bun and a steaming cup of coffee.

 Ice Cream Sandwich:

 For ice cream with friends, it is hard to top Ice Cream Sandwich

 For a cottage by the bay that’s as cute as a button, this is our favorite place for its sandbars, incredible owners, and family-friendly accommodation.
 Contact us for cottage rental information.

 Not such a secret anymore after being voted one of the 50 most unique bookstores in the world but we still find it easy to curl up in a quiet corner.